Your Partnerships Team Should Report to Sales (At First)

 Matt Bray, VP of Partnerships EMEA at Signavio and author of The Partnership Principle, thinks you should start out leaning your partnerships team towards sales and marketing because you get a quicker ROI, and then shift to product at the enterprise level because a) the ROI takes longer and b) the GTM is more involved (think tech partnerships that launch within months to years instead of weeks, product development and marketing campaigns vs. just marketing campaigns, and a greater financial investment in your team, product, and campaigns).

-Bray’s suggestion of starting with sales and marketing before transitioning to product is particularly relevant to mid-market companies (between 100-1,000 employees) that make less than one billion dollars in annual revenue
+Bray’s suggestion of starting with sales and marketing before transitioning to product is particularly relevant to mid-market companies (between 100-1,000 employees) that make less than one billion dollars in annual revenue.

 According to our 2020 State of the Partner Ecosystem Report, which surveyed 126 industry professionals mostly working in the B2B world, we found that the first partnerships hire typically falls around the 100-employee mark.
 Additionally, 56.3% of our participants worked in sales before transitioning to partnerships.
 (Get the 2022 State of the Partner Ecosystem Report here.)